 The Committee consists of two independent Non-Executive Directors: myself (as Chair) and Jane Pateman.
 Kate Lewis, the Chief Financial Officer and other Executive Directors may attend the Committee meetings by invitation.

-resigned as a Non-Executive and Audit Committee Chair on 17 March 2021 to pursue other interests.
-I was appointed as a Non-Executive Director and Audit Committee chair on 17 March 2021.
-The Committee met three times during the period and attendance of the members is

-During the year the previous Chair of the Audit Committee, Steve Dolton, shown on page 52 of the Corporate Governance Report.
-The Committee has also held discussions with RSM, without Executive Directors being present to discuss any issues arising from their audit work.
+The Committee met four times during the period and attendance of the members is shown on page 58 of the Corporate Governance Report.
+The Committee has also held discussions with RSM, without Executive Directors being present, to discuss any issues arising from their audit work.
 Neither the Group nor its Directors have any relationships that impair the external auditor's independence.